MySocialApp/kubernetes-helm-chart-netchecker-server/README.md

 This Helm Chart deploy a Prometheus Exporter.
 You can then use [this Grafana dashboard](https://grafana.com/dashboards/5727) to display the number of nodes in you Cluster, the latency seen between each others and compare to the number of nodes seen bby Kubernetes itself:

 ![Grafana](https://grafana.com/api/dashboards/5727/images/3621/image)

+There is also blackbox exporter added to monitor external devices to help on host correlation.